Available for new clients

 Group keywords into clusters

 Do not target one keyword per page in isolation.
 Group related keywords together into clusters.
 Each cluster becomes one piece of content or one page on your site.
+Clusters also help you see gaps.
+If you have a cluster of keywords about a topic and no page addressing it, that is a content opportunity.

 Prioritize what to work on first